 How do I begin?

 Please review my FAQs for information on insurance, fees, and the therapeutic process.

-If it feels like a good fit, reach out via phone 202.827.5425 or email for a free 15-minute phone consultation to discuss what’s bringing you to therapy.
+If it feels like a good fit, reach out via email to set up a free 15-minute phone consultation to discuss what’s bringing you to therapy.
 I’ll also share insight into my style as a therapist.

 Next, we’ll set an appointment and I’ll follow up via email with instructions on accessing the suite, along with two forms to fill out.
 Please bring the completed forms to our first session.

 My office is located in the historic, light-filled Anchorage Building.
 Although the address is 1555 Connecticut Avenue, NW, the building entrance is 1900 Q Street, NW (between Connecticut Avenue and 19th Street)—directly across from Firehook Bakery and next door to Rakuya.
 Both addresses are on the door.

 The Anchorage Building is a two-minute walk from the Q Street (North) exit of the Dupont Circle Metro (Red Line).
 Take a hard right as you exit the Metro and walk one half block past Connecticut Avenue toward 19th Street.

 There is metered street parking and paid parking garages nearby.
 I encourage you to allow ample time to find a spot in this bustling neighborhood.

 Please check out my FAQs for additional answers or reach out.